-4. Have the names on the sign-in sheets been cross-referenced with the names of the individuals for whom exercise reimbursement costs are being sought?
+٦. the individuals for whom exercise reimbursement costs are being sought?
 5. Have any expenditures occurred on supplies (e.g., copying paper, gloves, tape, etc) in support of the exercise?
 If so, receipts and proof of payment must be included.
 Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 6.
 Has any expenditures occurred on rental of space/locations for exercises planning and conduct, exercise signs, badges, etc.?
 If so, receipts and proof of payment must be included.
 Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 7.
 Has proof of purchase methodology been included (Form 5 Procurement)?
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPMI 1.
-Have all invoices been included?
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPM Have all invoices been included?
 2. Has an AEL # been identified for each purchase?
-3. If service/warranty expenses are listed, are they only for the performance period of the grant? of the grant?
-Has proof of payment been included?
+3. If service/warranty expenses are listed, are they only for the performance period of the grant?
+4. Has proof of payment been included?
+Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Has proof of payment been included?
 Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that

-TRAVEL/ 'COI NFERENCES
+TRAVEL/ NFERENCES

 1. Have all receipts been turned in, itemized and do the dates on the receipts match

 travel dates?

 Airplane receipts

 Proof of mileage (Google or Yahoo map printout or mileage log)

 Toll and/or Parking receipts

 Hotel receipts (is there a zero balance?)

 Car rental receipts

 Registration fee receipts

 Note: Make sure that meals paid for by conference are not included in

 per diem amount

 2. If travel is a conference has the conference agenda been included?

 3. Has proof of payment to traveler been included?

 Canceled check

 Electronic Funds Transfer (EFT) Confirmation

 Credit Card Statement & payment to credit card company for that

 statement Copy of paycheck if reimbursed through payroll

-Copy of paycheck if reimbursed through payroll
+Copy of payoneon if reimbursed through payron

-MATCHIN IG F FUNDS
+MATCHIN And the state of t

 1. Contributions are from Non Federal funding sources identified?

-2. Contributions are from cash or in-kind contributions which may include training investments.
+2 Contributions are from cash or in-kind contributions which may include training

-3 Contributions are not from salary, overtime or other operational costs unrelated
+investments.

-0, to training.
+3. Contributions are not from salary, overtime or other operational costs unrelated

-to daming.
+-- to training.

-SALARY PO: SITIONS
+SALARY

 1. Has a signed timesheet by employee and supervisor included?

 2. Has proof for time worked by the employee been included?
 Is time period

 summary included?

 Statement of Earnings

-Copy of Payroll Check Payroll Register
+Copy of Payroll Check

-Taylon (egister Time and Effort Log (Form 6)
+Payroll Register

-The same and a same and the same of
+Time and Effort Log (Form 6)

 For fusion center analysts, have the certification documents been

 provided to the SAA to demonstrate compliance with training and experience

 standards?